 As someone who regularly works at a computer both at work and at home, sedentary activity is a part of my daily life.
-Unfortunately, my desk is the standard kind that requires me to sit on a chair; I can only dream of the kind that has a treadmill to encourage movement as I work.
-The health consequences of sitting for long periods of time have been covered in research papers and other blogs, but a recent paper highlighted how it is not only how long we are sedentary but how often we step away from our desks and sofas that affects our health.
+Unfortunately, my desk is the standard kind that requires me to sit on a chair; I can only dream of the kind that has a treadmill to walk and encourage movement as I work.
+The health consequences of sitting for long periods of time have been covered in research papers and other blogs, but a recent paper highlighted how sitting for extended periods of time can have major health consequences.
 Continue reading “Stand Up and Walk; Repeat Often”

 By clicking “Accept All”, you consent to the use of ALL the cookies.
 However you may visit Cookie Settings to provide a controlled consent.